US rocked by 3 mass shootings during Easter weekend; 2 dead

 The three Easter weekend mass shootings are in addition to other shootings in recent days.
 Last week, a gunman opened fire in a New York subway car, injuring 10 people.
 A suspect was arrested the next day.
 Earlier this month, police said six people were killed and 12 others wounded in Sacramento, California, during a gunfight between rival gangs as bars closed in a busy area near the Downtown Commons shopping mall and the state Capitol.

-One week ago, a shooting inside acrowded nightclubin Cedar Rapids, Iowa, left a man and a woman dead and 10 people wounded, authorities said.
-And last month, 10 people were shot at a spring breakparty in Dallas and several others were injured as they tried to escape the gunfire, police said.
+One week ago, a shooting inside a crowded nightclub in Cedar Rapids, Iowa, left a man and a woman dead and 10 people wounded early Sunday, authorities said.
+And last month, 10 people were shot at a spring break party in Dallas and several others were injured as they tried to escape the gunfire, police said.